Git for Collaboration

 that you do not have locally."

-Bob has to git pull, and now Git tries to smash their changes together.
+Heathcliff has to git pull, and now Git tries to smash their changes together.
 If they edited the same lines, Git doesn’t know whose version to keep.

 Result: A merge conflict.
-Confusion.
-Panic.

 There’s a better way.
 Today you’ll learn it.